-Should I cook on Low or High pressure?
+Should I cook it on Low or High pressure?

 Can you use a springform pan for the Pressure Cooker Flan?

-Can you over-cook flan in the pressure cooker?
+Can you over-cook flan in the electric pressure cooker?

-Yes and that’s why it’s important to follow the cook times – both the pressure-cooking part and the steam-release instructions.
-If you leave your flan in there, it will quickly overcook from the residual steam and pressure.
+Yes and that’s why it’s important to follow the cook times – both the pressure-cooking part and the natural release instructions.
+If you leave it in there for too long it will quickly overcook from the residual steam and pressure.

 More pressure cooker desserts to try: